I’m not going to leave you hanging: here is the most popular way to avoid burning and sticking when boiling milk:

 Feeling a bit overwhelmed?

 I was too upon just discovering the information above and doing more research to confirm these findings.
-Fortunately, however, there are safe alternatives to use – so onto the next section, where I’ll tell you all about it!
+Fortunately, however, there are safe alternatives to use – so in the next section, where I’ll tell you all about it!

 Are your pots and pans #toxic?
 There could be some hidden chemicals in your #cookware, but don’t worry; here are 3 safe alternatives you can use instead.